-Makki ka Dhokla is a delicious Rajasthani dish made using Makki Ka Atta or Maize Flour.
-It is a winter delicacy and is enjoyed as a main course with kadhi or as a snack.
-Here is how to make it.
+Makki Ka Dhokla is a delicious Rajasthani dish made using Makki Ka Atta (Maize Flour).
+It is a winter delicacy and is enjoyed as a main course with kadhi or as a snack (vegetarian, can be easily made gluten-free).

-Makki ka Dhokla is a soft & savory steamed cake traditionally made in every Rajasthani household, especially in Winters.
-It is made with Makki Ka Atta which is also called Maize Flour.
+Rajasthani Makki Ka Dhokla is a soft & savory steamed cake traditionally made in every Rajasthani household, especially in winter.

-These traditional dhokla are steamed and served along with Dal, Kadhi, or Chutney.
-They can also be cooked in boiling water and then you can shallow fry them to eat as a snack.
+These traditional dhokla are steamed and served along with dal, kadhi, or chutney.
+Instead of steaming, they can also be cooked in boiling water, and then you can shallow fry them to eat as a snack.

-The Dhokla is served as a whole, but you can cut them into pieces and give it a tadka with mustard seeds, curry leaves, whole red chili, and asafoetida.
+The dhokla is served as a whole, but you can cut them into pieces and give a tadka with mustard seeds, curry leaves, whole red chili, and asafetida.

 Ingredients